Each term, a course listing is published showing the time period for each class.

 B. Class Attendance

-There are no formal institutional regulations regarding class attendance at Georgia Tech.
+There are no formal institutional requirements regarding class attendance at Georgia Tech.
 The resources of the Institute are provided for the intellectual growth and development of the students who attend.
 A schedule of courses is provided for the students and faculty to facilitate an orderly arrangement of the program of instruction.
 The fact that classes are scheduled is evidence that attendance is important; students should, therefore, maintain regular attendance if they are to attain maximum success in the pursuit of their studies.

 All students are responsible for obtaining an understanding of each instructor's policy regarding absences; all students are expected to attend announced quizzes, laboratory periods, and final examinations.
 Although it is recognized that occasionally it may be necessary for students to be absent from scheduled classes or laboratories for personal reasons, students are responsible for all material covered in their absences, and they are responsible for the academic consequences of their absences.
 Students should discuss planned absences with their instructors as soon as possible after the beginning of an academic term.
 Work missed may be made up at the discretion of the instructors.